Suborbital spaceflight in 2008: NFIRE-2b

 A missile test using the NFIRE satellite to observe the launch was conducted on 24 September.
 Orbital Sciences Corporation launched a Chimera test vehicle from Vandenberg AFB at 06:57, on behalf of the US military.
 The missile passed close to the NFIRE satellite, before falling back to Earth.

 October

 Russian missile tests

 On 11 and 12 November, Russia conducted four missile tests in the space of two days.
-On 11 November, an R-29RMU Sineva missile was launched from the submarine Tula (K-114), in the Barents Sea.
+On 11 November, an R-29RMU Sineva missile was launched from the Delta IV-class submarine Tula (K-114), in the Barents Sea.
 The next day, an RS-12M Topol was launched from the Plesetsk Cosmodrome at 07:24 UTC.
 At an undisclosed time on the same day as the Topol, an R-29 Vysota and an R-29RM Shtil were launched from submarines.
-The R-29 was launched from the Zelenograd (K-506), in the Sea of Okhotsk, while the R-29RM was launched from the Yekaterinburg (K-84), in the Barents Sea.
+The R-29 was launched from the Delta III-class submarine Zelenograd (K-506), in the Sea of Okhotsk, while the R-29RM was launched from the Ekaterinburg (K-84), in the Barents Sea.
 All four tests were reported to have been successful.